ARTICLE 1: NAME

 Section 4.
 Elections and Election Procedures

 - Elections of Board members shall be held once per year during an annual meeting of the membership.
+Special elections may be held as needed to fill mid-term vacant positions, should the board decide one is necessary.

 - At the annual meeting, State representatives as well as Board members who are not State Representatives and any nominees for Board positions are eligible to vote for the candidates on the ballot.